ntqueprince/CVANG_VAHAN/README.md

             "Bajaj Allianz": [],
             "Royal Sundaram": [],
             "Universal Sompo": [],
-            "Digit": [{ date: "2025-06-12", update: "if cx comes for odometere update in DIGIT , THese 4 things needs to be captured:- odomeret reading, engraved, chasis number, 360 degree view and Engiene compartment" }], "BAJAJ CPA": [],
+            "Digit": [{ date: "2025-06-12", update: "if cx comes for odometere update in DIGIT , THese 4 things needs to be captured:- odomeret reading, engraved, chasis number, 360 degree view and Engiene compartment" },{
+  "date": "2025-06-30",
+  "update": "Digit Battery Protection Add-on 1.
+Applicable for both Hybrid and EV vehicles 2.
+Covers damage to battery, drive motor/electric motor, and Hybrid Electric Vehicle (HEV), including chargers and cables as well (up to the IDV) 3.
+Provides coverage for water ingression, short circuit, or damages from accidental external factors 4.
+Counted as a claim 5.
+Allowed 2 times in a policy year"
+}],
+            "BAJAJ CPA": [],
             "DIGIT CPA": [],
             "CHOLA CPA": [],